ebbeberge/Norsk-Touch-Typing-Web-Application/README.md

-# A Norwegian Touch Typing Web App -- With a Retro Feel
+# A Norwegian Touch Typing Web App -- With a Retro Feel :floppy_disk:

 A free app built in React for practicing touch typing in Norwegian.
 The app is not intended to learn to basics of touch typing, but as practice once you know to basics.